0mWindyBug/WFPCalloutReserach/README.md

 WFPEnum and WFPEnumDriver can be used to enumerate all registered callouts on the system (including their actual addresses, load the driver and run the client)
 WFPCalloutDriver is a PoC callout driver (mainly used it for debugging but you can have a look to see the registration process)

+the last section of the readme suggests some general ideas taking it a step further and manipulating / silencing those callouts

 # quick overview of the windows filtering platform
 if it's the first time you hear about WFP , I highly recommend you read https://scorpiosoftware.net/2022/12/25/introduction-to-the-windows-filtering-platform/